 14. Rooftop Views

 Capture the skyline and that big sky feeling.
+Think modern and cool posing ideas.

 15. Seasonal Flower Field